thanpolas/toddmotto.github.io/_posts/2014-07-17-deprecating-the-switch-statement-for-object-literals.md

 console.log(drink);
 {% endhighlight %}

+These are very basic solutions, and the Object literals hold a `function` that returns a `String`, in the case you only need a `String`, you _could_ use a `String` as the key's value - some of the time the functions will contain logic, which will get returned from the function.
+If you're mixing functions with strings, it might be easier to use a function at all times to save looking up the `type` and invoking if it's a function - we don't want to attempt invoking a `String`.

 ### Summing up

 Object literals are a more natural control of flow in JavaScript, `switch` is a bit old and clunky and prone to difficult debugging errors.
 Object's are more extensible, maintainable, and we can test them a lot better.
 They're also part of a design pattern and very commonly used day to day in other programming tasks.
 Object literals can contain functions as well as any other [Object type](//toddmotto.com/understanding-javascript-types-and-reliable-type-checking), which makes them really flexible!
 Each function in the literal has function scope too, so we can return the closure from the parent function we invoke (in this case `getDrink` returns the closure);